abdullah-erturk/pmas/README.md

 This advanced PowerShell script is a flexible and modular solution designed to license Windows and Office products.
 It runs a custom .NET library called `LibTSforge.dll` directly from memory for Office licensing.
 It can operate in GUI or silent mode.

-To run via command line:
+To run via powershell command line:
 1.   **Open PowerShell**
 	To do that, press the Windows key + X, then select PowerShell or Terminal.